Co-investigator with Paul Walde, Department Chair, Visual Arts, University of Victoria, and birds

 Methods in new media art and acoustic ecology inform Symbiophony.
-The research explores the potential for interspecies makings with birds to produce symbiotic sonic and visual forms.
+The research explores the potential for interspecies makings with free-living birds to produce symbiotic sonic and visual forms.
 The investigation asks: can explorations into interspecies relationality, combined with ethics of care, generate novel methods that expand on ecologically enhanced attention?
-Symbiophony investigates this question through two situated field stations—one in Vancouver and one in Victoria—that collects visual, sonic, gestural, and social data from birds visiting the stations.
-The goal is to learn about their local communities, cultures and communications, and find ways to reciprocally engage through cross-cultural forms, such as sound-making.
+Symbiophony investigates this question through two situated field stations—one in Vancouver and one in Victoria—that collects visual, sonic, gestural, and social data from local birds visiting the stations.
+The goal is to learn about their communities, cultures and communications, and find ways to reciprocally engage through cross-cultural forms, such as sound-making.

 - ECU Internal Research Fund, Emily Carr University of Art + Design;